More than 110 Years in Publication

 Announcing the New 2024 32nd Edition!

 The new Machinery’s Handbook, 32nd Edition, remains true to the original as an indispensable, comprehensive, yet highly practical and easy-to-use tool.
-Having grown once again to more than 3,000 pages and with thousands of revisions and essential updates since the last edition, it includes vital information on basic and crucial aspects of sophisticated manufacturing processes, along with applicable industry standards throughout.
+Having grown once again, now totaling more than 3,000 pages, and with thousands of revisions and essential updates since the last edition, it includes vital information on basic and crucial aspects of sophisticated manufacturing processes, along with applicable industry standards throughout.
 This latest, greatest version is the must-have technical resource.

-In addition to two print sizes—the original, compact, toolbox edition and the standard reference size large print edition—both containing the same wealth of text, tables, and figures, the Machinery’s Handbook, 32nd Edition, is available in a versatile digital format: the Machinery’s Handbook 32 Digital Edition; the Digital Edition Upgrade is for previous owners of Machinery’s Handbook CD-ROMs or eBooks.
+In addition, the Machinery’s Handbook, 32nd Edition, is available in a versatile digital format: the Machinery’s Handbook 32 Digital Edition; the Digital Edition Upgrade is for previous owners of Machinery’s Handbook CD-ROMs or eBooks.
 An Internet connection is needed for initial setup of the Digital Edition; it can be used online or offline on a PC or Mac desktop or laptop, iPad, iPhone, or Android device.
+And it includes nearly 800 pages of added content.